 Indian River School District

-• Committee meetings will be held at the IRSD Educational Complex in Selbyville on Monday, Nov.
-10: Curriculum at 3:15 p.m.; Policy at 4:30 p.m.; Buildings & Grounds at 6 p.m.; and Finance at 7 p.m.
+• Committee meetings are at IRSD Educational Complex in Selbyville on Monday, Feb.
+9: Curriculum at 3:15 p.m.; Policy at 4:30 p.m.; Buildings & Grounds at 6 p.m.; and Finance at 7 p.m.

 • The district website is at www.irsd.net.